• Skip to main content

 • Scones are best enjoyed on the day made.
 However, you can store any leftover scones in an airtight container or resealable bag for up to 2 days.
 They can also be frozen for up to 2 months.

-Keyword breakfast ideas, breakfast pastry, scones, quick breads
+Keyword breakfast pastry, scones, quick breads, breakfast ideas

-Filed Under: Breakfast and Brunch, Spring Tagged With: breakfast ideas, spring, easy recipes, scones, quick breads, easy baking
+Filed Under: Breads and Baked Goods, Breakfast and Brunch, Spring Tagged With: breads and baked goods, breakfast ideas, spring, easy recipes, scones, quick breads, easy baking

 Reader Interactions